ni/automotive-camera-module-reference/docs/reference/gettingstartedexample/gse-debug-guide.md

 ## Troubleshooting Guides

-### How to debug FIFO overflow errors (-52012)
-The Getting Started Examples use many FIFOs to pass data and metadata between the Host and the FPGA.
-While many of these FIFOs are small or transmit small amounts of data, any of them can fail as you approach your total system bandwidth limitations.
-Below are the FIFOs you can find the in the Acqusition, Tap, and Generation examples, the common causes of failures, and links to other debugging steps to take when encountering these errors.

-## Acquisition/ TAP FIFOs
-### LLP Packets
-There is one of these FIFOs per serial channel.
-These can overflow if the FIFO sending data from the FPGA to the host does not have any space in it.
-This can happen when we do not write LLP packets to disk on the host side fast enough and make space in the FIFO for incoming data.
-TODO - see How to debug Generation GSE packet timing errors and FIFO overflows section below.

-## Common FIFOs
-TODO

-## Generation FIFOs
-It should not be possible to see a FIFO overflow on the Host to FPGA FIFO.
-The generation GSE holds off on writing data to the FIFO until the FIFO has space available.

 ### How to debug incomplete I2C transaction errors (-304321)
 Most errors can be resolved with one of the following steps:
 1. On a 1487, there are three loopback scripts for odd channels, even channels, or both.
 Ensure the correct script is used for the desired serial channel.